 The exercises you can use are numerous like: planks, burpees, jumps, box jumps, pushup variations, dips, pull-ups variations, mountain climbers, squats, walking lunges, jumping jacks, sprints, leg raises variations, sit-ups etc. This kind of training can also be called High-Intensity Interval Training (HIIT), where within a certain time interval, you put in a lot of effort and intensity.
 This sort of workout will stimulate a fat loss response, train the muscles and improve fitness levels.
 Many people use this method of training over other ones and successfully train with it several times during a week.
 What they change from one workout to another are the exercises, based on their goals or preferences.
 You can do it a little more oriented to cardio or to strength.

 Sprint Interval Training (SIT)

 By running, you get the involvement of the entire body, but it doesn’t mean that your shoulders or biceps will grow bigger just from it.
 I did, however, experience in the past some muscle soreness in my spinal muscles, trapezes, and shoulders after very long distance runs or sprint variations.

 Therefore, running can be considered a full body movement that is also extremely functional and vital for us and our well-being.
 Putting this aside, there are certain methods you can utilize to increase intensity even more, by sprinting.

 Sprints are extremely complex and can be done over short and long distances (40 meters and 400 meters).
-They can be done on the track or on foot trails in the forest (learn from this article about hiking).
+They can be done on the track or on foot trails in the forest.
 Depending on how you train, you can even trigger certain benefits like:

 - Increases the mass in your legs and calves.
 A good example is to watch to Olympic sprinters over marathon runners,

 - Improves your running performance skill,

 - Growing calves and increasing your muscular endurance if you do uphill sprints,